Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 Before applying either adhesive, move the heated bed all the way out.

-Glue Stick (supplied with your tool kit).
+1. Glue Stick (supplied with your tool kit):

 Open the Glue stick and apply perpendicularly to the printing surface of the build plate.
 Make sure no bumps are left on the build plate.